-Over the past several years, Team 2910 has discovered that limiting our team size is necessary to ensure that students have an optimal experience.
+Team 2910 caps our team size to ensure that students have an optimal experience.
 For that reason, we have an application process for both returning and new students.

 Team size is only one consideration-the team also aims to select members with a variety of skills and across grades to facilitate continuity as seniors graduate and new members join.